-Shared Ownership is part buy, part rent.
-This means you will have a mortgage on the share you own, and pay rent on the remaining share.
-For instance, if you buy a 50% share of the property, you'll pay a mortgage on the 50% share, and rent on the remaining 50% share.
-Usually, you can also carry on buying further shares, to own the property 100%.
+Shared ownership is part buy, part rent.
+This means you’ll have a mortgage on the share you own, and pay rent on the remaining share.
+For example, if you buy a 40 percent share in the property, you'll pay a mortgage on the 40 percent, and rent on the remaining 60 percent.
+Usually, you can carry on buying shares until you own the property 100 percent.

 Will I be classed as a homeowner?

-When you buy with shared ownership, you are a homeowner and will take on all the responsibilities and gain the benefits that go with owning your own home.
-Shared ownership doesn't mean that you have to share your home with anyone else!
+When you buy a shared ownership property, you become a homeowner and you’ll take on all the responsibilities, and the benefits, that go with owning a home.
+Shared ownership doesn't mean that you have to share your home with anyone else.

-You begin by buying part of your home under a lease which is essentially the contract for the share you've bought.
-It means you've got the right to keep your home for the Lease Term of 990 years.
+You’ll begin by buying a part of your home under a lease, which is essentially the contract for the share you've bought.
+It means you've got the right to keep your home for the full term of the lease, which is 990 years.
 The lease sets out:

-You will be a leaseholder and Your Housing Group will be the landlord, but you will have the same rights as a homeowner.
+You’ll be a leaseholder and Your Housing Group will be the landlord, but you’ll have the same rights as a homeowner.

 Can I buy more shares?

-You have the option to buy further shares in the property at the market value when financially possible.
-This is known as ‘staircasing’.
-The more shares you purchase, the less rent you will pay and once you have successfully staircased out, you will no longer pay us rent and you will own the property outright.
+You have the option to buy further shares at the property’s market value.
+This is known as staircasing.
+The more shares you buy, the less rent you'll pay.
+Once you’ve staircased to 100 percent, you’ll no longer pay rent and you’ll own your home outright.

-If the property you are buying is an apartment there would still be a service charge and management fee that would continue to be payable after staircasing.
+If you're buying an apartment, there would still be a service charge and management fee to pay.